FredrikAppelros/coffee-adventure/chapters/07-classes.coffee.md

 ## Exercises

-1. Go to `apps/mandelbrot` and follow the instructions in the `README` file.
+1. Go to `apps/mandelbrot` and follow the instructions in the [`README`](https://github.com/FredrikAppelros/coffee-adventure-mandelbrot/blob/master/README.md) file.

+2. Go to `apps/game` and follow the instructions in the [`README`](https://github.com/FredrikAppelros/coffee-adventure-game/blob/master/README.md) file.